a personal music streaming server

 Server started on http://localhost:8000/

-Demonstration purpose only.
 Visit documentation for detailed instructions.

 For more installation guides, documentation, and troubleshooting, head over to the repo’s